nbcstevenchen/Robot/README.md

 # Robot
+run.py and Conversation/robot.py are needed to be run together.
 I just comment out ##tools.update([zip_file]) in run.py, which can update new people to classifier, but the funtion can work.